Rangi42/polishedcrystal/README.md

    * Gain experience from catching Pokémon like in Gen VI
    * Cure poison when it reaches 1 HP outside a battle, or don't damage at all outside battles
    * Sound-based moves bypass Substitute
-   * Roar, Whirlwind, and Struggle are unaffected by accuracy or evasion, like Swift
    * Struggle does 25% recoil damage
    * Low Kick's power is based on weight
    * Beat Up works differently in Gen V